oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 depending on the details of the implementation, a client's identity may be mistaken for the identity of a resource owner.
-For example, if a client is able to choose its own `client_id` during registration with the authorization server, a malicious client may set it to a value identifying an end-user (e.g., a `sub` value if OpenID Connect is used).
-If the resource server cannot properly distinguish between access tokens issued to clients and access tokens issued to end-users, the client may then be able to access resource of the end-user.
+For example, if a client is able to choose its own `client_id` during registration with the authorization server, a malicious client may set it to a value identifying an end user (e.g., a `sub` value if OpenID Connect is used).
+If the resource server cannot properly distinguish between access tokens issued to clients and access tokens issued to end users, the client may then be able to access resource of the end user.

 If the authorization server has a common namespace for client IDs and user identifiers, causing the resource server to be unable to distinguish an access